AlphaDecodeX/AlphaDecodeX/README.md

 <div align="center">
   <h2>About Me</h2>
   <h4>Hi!
 My name is Lovepreet Singh.
 Thank you for taking the time to view my GitHub profile! 😄</h4>
   <h4>I'm a Backend Engineer at CRED and I enjoy collaborating with different people.
-Feel free to ask me about SQL, Python, React, Angular, C++, Operating Systems, Computer Networks, OOPS, System Design, DBMS, LLD, or any related topics.
+Feel free to ask me about SQL, Python, Java, React, Angular, C++, Operating Systems, Computer Networks, OOPS, System Design, DBMS, LLD, or any related topics.
 Let's connect!</h4>
   <h4>Fun fact: Everyone is biased in some way. 🥳</h4>
   <h4>Check out my <a href="https://www.dev.to/lovepreetsingh">blog</a> for more content!
 (100k Blog visits 🚀)</h4>
 </div>